-You have the right to cancel the enrollment agreement for the program of instruction, and obtain a refund of charges paid through attendance at the first class session, or seventh day of enrollment, whichever is later, including any equipment such as books, materials, and supplies or any other goods related to the instruction offered in the agreement.
-You may cancel until midnight of the 7th calendar day after any of the following: (a) the first class you attended; (b) you received a copy of a notice of cancellation, or (c) you received a copy of the agreement and applicable disclosures.
+You have the right to cancel the enrollment agreement for the program of instruction, and obtain a refund.
+The school shall refund 100 percent of the amount paid for institutional charges, less a reasonable registration fee of \$100.00, if notice of cancellation is made by the seventh day after the scheduled start date.
+Day 1 starts on the 1st day of class.
 Cancellation shall occur when you give written notice of cancellation at the address of the School shown on the front page of the enrollment agreement.
 You can do this by mail, hand delivery, or email; or, you may cancel by telephone.
 If you cancel the agreement, the School will refund any money that you paid within 45 days after receipt of your notice of cancellation.
 Additionally, the School also may reject an applicant for enrollment; and, an applicant accepted by the institution may cancel his/her agreement prior to the scheduled class start or may never attend class (no show).
 The School may consider a withdrawal after the class start as cancellation or no show and, therefore not consider the applicant as a new start.
 Additionally, the School reserves the right to postpone or cancel a scheduled program or course if the registration is insufficient to establish a class.
+Please note that there is no cancellation for externship-only readmissions.